 Additionally, studies of bass stomach contents have found evidence of turtle remains.
 For instance, one study analyzed the stomachs of over 900 largemouth bass and found that 5% of them contained turtle fragments.
 While this may seem like a small percentage, it is still significant when considering the vast number of bass in bodies of water across the country.
 Overall, the evidence strongly suggests that bass are capable of and do prey on turtles.

-Recommended Reading: How To Whittle A Turtle?
+Recommended Reading: How To Take Care Of A Yellow Belly Turtle?

 Challenges in Studying the Feeding Habits of Bass